aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/reusing-style-objects/_index.md

 {{% alert color="primary" %}}

-Because the [**Cell.GetStyle**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/getstyle/)/[**Cell.SetStyle**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/setstyle/) approach uses a lot less memory, and is efficient, the older Cell.Style property which consumed a lot of unnecessary memory, was removed with the release of Aspose.Cells 7.1.0.
+Because the **Cell.GetStyle**/**Cell.SetStyle** approach uses far less memory and is efficient, the older **Cell.Style** property, which consumed a lot of unnecessary memory, was removed with the release of Aspose.Cells 7.1.0.

 {{% /alert %}}
 {{< app/cells/assistant language="cpp" >}}